nimnathw/classification-of-strokes-with-logistic-regression/README.md

 # strokes
-Classification (logistic regression) using data on Strokes
+Classification (logistic regression) using a dataset on Strokes